stijnvanhoey/course_gis_scripting/README.md

   * [07-gis-r-vectors.Rmd](./notebooks/07-gis-r-vectors.Rmd)
   * [08-gis-r-rasters.Rmd](./notebooks/08-gis-r-rasters.Rmd)

 The course notes for the hands-on sessions are available in the [notebook](./notebooks) folder.
 For the Python sections, Jupyter notebook is used, while the R course material is available as Rmarkdown notebook files.
-The individual presentations in the [docs](./docs) folder can be used as guiding presentations to explain the setup and flow of the course.
-Specific focus is given to the interaction of both languages to the OSGEO libraries (proj.4, geos and gdal).
+Check the [Github page](https://stijnvanhoey.github.io/course_gis_scripting/#1) for the slides.
+The individual presentations (stored in the [docs](./docs) folder) can be used as guiding presentations to explain the setup and flow of the course.
+Specific focus is given to the interaction of both languages to the OSGEO libraries (proj.4, geos and gdal), which has been illustrated hands-on o the command line during the course.

 ## Running the course material